VirtusLab/pandas-stubs/README.md

 ```

 And after confirming with the [docs](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.round.html)
-we can fix the code
+we can fix the code:

 ```
 decimals = pd.Series({'TSLA': 2, 'AMZN': 1})